oknk/seaquence/guide.md

 Overall app volume.

 ### C. TEMPO
 Displayed as Beats Per Minute (BPM).
+Tap this control to set BPM via tap-tempo.

 ### D. VOICE FX-SEND
 If you access this panel when a creature is selected, this sets the amount the voice will be heard in the delay effect.